Scientific Inference With Interpretable Machine Learning: Analyzing Models to Learn About Real-World Phenomena: Related work

-\paragraph{Philosophy of Science.} It has been argued that ML models are only suitable for prediction because their parameters are instrumental and lack meaning \citep{bailer2002modeling,bokulich2011scientific}.
-On the other hand, \cite{sullivan2020understanding} argues that nothing prevents us from gaining real-world knowledge with ML models as long as the \emph{link uncertainty} --- the connection between the phenomenon and the model --- can be assessed. \cite{cichy2019deep} and \cite{zednik2022scientific} claim that IML can help in learning about the real world, but they remain vague about how model and phenomenon are connected.
-Like \cite{watson2022conceptual}, we explain that IML methods relying on conditional sampling are faithful to the phenomenon.
-However, while he assigns IML inferences to the causal phenomenon level, we clarify that, without additional assumptions, such inferences only reveal associational relationships \citep{raz2022understanding}.
+\paragraph{Philosophy of science} According to \cite{bailer2002modeling} and \cite{bokulich2011scientific} ML models are only suitable for prediction, since their parameters are merely instrumental and lack independent meaning.
+Conversely, \cite{sullivan2022understanding} contends that nothing prevents us from gaining real-world knowledge with ML models as long as the \emph{link uncertainty}---the connection between the phenomenon and the model---can be assessed.
+While \cite{cichy2019deep} and \cite{zednik2022scientific} claim that IML can help in learning about the real world, they remain vague about how model and phenomenon are connected.
+We agree with \cite{watson2022conceptual} that only IML methods that evaluate the model on realistic data can allow insight into the phenomenon, but clarify that without further assumptions such methods only reveal associations learned by the ML model, not causal relationships in the world \citep{raz2022understanding,kawamleh2021can}.
 Our work makes precise that ML models can be described as epistemic representations of a certain phenomenon that allow us to perform valid inferences \citep{contessa2007scientific} via interpretations.

-\paragraph{Statistical Modeling and Machine Learning.} \cite{breiman2001statistical} describes ML (algorithmic modeling) and statistics (data modeling) as two approaches for reaching conclusions from data.
-On a medical example he shows that post-hoc analysis of ML models can allow more correct inferences about the underlying phenomenon than standard, inherently interpretable data models.
-Our paper gives an epistemic foundation for such post-hoc analyses. \cite{shmueli2010explain} distinguishes statistics and ML by their goals --- prediction (ML) and explanation (statistics).
-Like \cite{hooker2021bridging}, we argue against such a clear distinction and offer steps to integrate the two fields. \nl This paper builds on ideas from \cite{molnar2021relating}, where they introduce ground-truth and confidence intervals for partial dependence plots (PDP) and permutation feature importance (PFI) of arbitrary ML models.
-Our work generalizes these ideas to arbitrary IML methods and draws the connection to the underlying phenomenon.
+\paragraph{Statistical modeling and machine learning} \cite{breiman2001statistical} distinguishes between algorithmic (ML) and data (statistical) modeling.
+He illustrates, using a medical example, that interpreting high-performance ML models post-hoc can yield more accurate insights about the underlying phenomena compared to standard, inherently interpretable data models.
+Our paper provides an epistemic foundation for such post-hoc inferences. \cite{shmueli2010explain} distinguishes statistics and ML by their goals---prediction (ML) and explanation (statistics).
+Like \cite{hooker2021bridging}, we argue against such a clear distinction and offer steps to integrate the two fields.
+To do so, we initially clarify what properties of a phenomenon can be addressed by IML in principle.
+Starting from theoretical estimands, we develop a guide for constructing IML methods for finite data, following the scheme in \cite{lundberg2021your}.
+Finally, based on the approach by \cite{Molnar2023relating}, we show how to obtain uncertainty estimates for IML-based inferences.